SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/index.md

 * `radius` - int.
 Circle radius in meters.
 * `center` - location object.
 Location of circle center.
 * `tags` - Array of int.
 Array of tag IDs.
+* `limit_exceeded` - boolean, true if given batch constrained by limit

 #### response with errors object